jetzig-framework/jetzig.dev/src/app/views/documentation/sections/requests/data/value.md

 The generic data type used throughout _Jetzig_ is `*jetzig.data.Value`.

-This type used for _Zmpl_ template values, _JSON_ output, request parameters, and will soon be used for cache and background jobs.
+This type is used for _Zmpl_ template values, _JSON_ output, request parameters, and will soon be used for cache and background jobs.

 ```zig
 pub const Value = union(enum) {